-Laxatives, stimulant (Enema) (Rectal)
+Laxatives, stimulant (Enema) (Into the rectum)

 Treats constipation caused by surgery, pregnancy, or childbirth.
 Also used to empty the bowels before childbirth, surgery, or x-rays of your intestines.